bunnydeviloper/react-bookshelf/README.md

   * Start the development server with `npm start`
 3. Your browswer should automatically navigate to `localhost:3000`
 4. Back-end server is hosted automatically at `https://reactnd-books-api.udacity.com/` (more info below)

+## Basic functionality
+### Main Page
+* Main page has 3 categories (or "bookshelves") for books (currently reading, want to read, and read)
+* Each book is shown on the correct shelf, along with its title and author(s)
+* User can move books between shelves (one book at a time) (bulk edit/move is optional feature)
+* New information should persist when page refreshed (offline usage is optional feature)

+### Search Page

 ## What You're Getting
 ```bash